jnd18/prac_machine_learning_project/README.md

-# prac_machine_learning_project
-Final project for the Practical Machine Learning Course on Coursera
+# Practical Machine Learning Final Project

+This is my repository for the final project from the practical machine learning course on Coursera.

+To see my report, click [here].(report.md)